stjordanis/terra-docs-old/docs/dev-spec-oracle.md

 At the end of every `VotePeriod`, a portion of the seigniorage is rewarded to the oracle ballot winners (validators who submitted an exchange rate vote within the band).

-The total amount of LUNA rewarded per `VotePeriod` is equal to the current amount of LUNA in the reward pool (the LUNA owned by the Oracle module) divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).
+The total amount of Luna rewarded per `VotePeriod` is equal to the current amount of Luna in the reward pool (the Luna owned by the Oracle module) divided by the parameter [`RewardDistributionWindow`](#rewarddistributionwindow).

 Each winning validator gets a portion of the reward proportional to their winning vote weight for that period.